 Tendons are the tissues that attach your muscles to your bones.
 Ligaments are what attach your bones to one another.
 The place where a tendon or ligament meets your bone is called an enthesis.
 Your doctor might use the plural, entheses.

-Enthesopathy is an umbrella term for conditions that affect these connection points can get inflamed and become painful because of injury, overuse, or disease.
-This is known as enthesitis, also sometimes called enthesopathy.
+Enthesopathy is an umbrella term for conditions that affect these connection points.
+Enthesitis is when they get inflamed and become painful because of injury, overuse, or disease.

 Enthesitis is common in some forms of arthritis, including psoriatic arthritis and ankylosing spondylitis.
 It also can happen in some children with juvenile idiopathic arthritis (also known as juvenile rheumatoid arthritis).

-Common spots for enthesitis to happen are around your heel, knee, hip, toes, fingertips, elbow, backbone, and the bottom of your foot.
-You'll feel pain and stiffness, especially when you're moving.
+Common spots for enthesitis to happen are around your heel, knee, hip, toe, elbow, backbone, and the bottom of your foot.
+The inflammation can lead to pain and stiffness, especially when you're moving.
 You also might notice swelling around those areas.

 The Connection With Arthritis